The Islanders' Noah Dobson controls the puck during the second...

 “When guys [are] out, when guys are injured, you just have that [mindset of] it’s a challenge,” Mayfield said.
 “Everyone has a responsibility, everyone has a job on this team.
 When there are guys hurt, sometimes that job changes a little bit.
 Whether it’s ice time or certain different positions in the game, line matchups, stuff like that.
 I think that’s always part of the responsibility.”

 Fair points.
 But is the additional workload sustainable over an extended period of time?
 That is a question whose answer is still to be determined.
-But since Roy used the 2000-01 Avalanche defense corps as an example of what is possible, data points culled from hockey-reference.com both confirm and contradict his argument.
+Roy used the 2000-01 Avalanche defense corps as an example of what is possible, and data points culled from hockey-reference.com both confirm and contradict his argument.

-Bourque (26:06) and Blake (26:03) each averaged more than 25 minutes of ice time per game, while Foote (25:22) and Skoula (20:41) played more than 20 minutes per game.
+Bourque (26:06) and Blake (26:03) each averaged more than 26 minutes of ice time per game and Foote (25:22) and Skoula (20:41) played more than 20 minutes per game.
 But then-Avalanche coach Bob Hartley did not limit de Vries and Klemm’s ice time.
-Klemm finished the season averaging 19:38 per game and de Vries skated 17:06 per game.
+Klemm averaged 19:38 per game and de Vries skated 17:06 per game.

 How do those numbers compare to Cholowski, Hutton and Bolduc’s ice time against the Rangers?
 Hutton finished with 14:14 and Cholowski had 13:53.
 Bolduc was limited to 5:56 on 11 shifts and was sent down to AHL Bridgeport on Monday.

 “These guys are capable of handling those minutes,” Roy said.
 “So I’m comfortable with that.
 I just think that it’s a great experience for a Hutton and for a Cholowski and even for Bolduc.
-They’re capable of doing a] good job and learning and feeling] more comfortable.”
+They’re capable of doing [a] good job and learning and [feeling] more comfortable.”